 People new to Assembler Language may consider it old-fashioned, but understanding what's happening "under the covers" of any HLL is important to all professionals.
-Education providing a basic grasp of Assembler Language (and therefore, of machine language) provides valuable benefits even to programmers who work mainly with HLLs.
+John Gilmore notes: "...the knowledge of machine architectures that their mastery alone confers seems ... essential."
+[46] Education providing a basic grasp of Assembler Language (and therefore, of machine language) provides valuable benefits even to programmers who work mainly with HLLs.

-Further discussion of Assembler Language as an implementation language is provided at "Assembler Language: pros and cons" on page 51, and at "Web Sites" item 10.
+Further discussion of Assembler Language as an implementation language is provided at "Assembler Language: pros and cons" on page 57, and at "Web Sites" item.